Neutron star crust and outer core equation of state from chiral effective field theory with quantified uncertainties: Summary and outlook

 Using this setup, we provided EFT uncertainties for asymmetric nuclear matter that account for correlations in both density and proton fraction.
-With the 2D GP, we calculated the neutron star EOS in $\beta$-equilibrium with associated EFT uncertainties without the need for phenomenological interpolations between PNM and SNM.
+With the 2D GP, we calculated the neutron star EOS in $\beta$ equilibrium with associated EFT uncertainties without the need for phenomenological interpolations between PNM and SNM.
 In addition to the energy per particle, the pressure, and the proton fraction, we also presented results for the nucleon chemical potentials.
-At N$^3$LO, the proton fraction in $\beta$-equilibrium increases monotonously with density and reaches up to $7.5\%$ at $2 n_0$.
+At N$^3$LO, the proton fraction in $\beta$ equilibrium increases monotonously with density and reaches up to $7.5\%$ at $2 n_0$.

 We further extended the EOS to the neutron star crust regime of non-uniform matter.
 For modeling the inner crust, we employed a compressible liquid drop model with the Wigner-Seitz approximation.
 Taking the limits of the $68\%$ credibility intervals from the 2D GP, we solved the crust equilibrium conditions for three cases, spanning a representative area for the neutron star EOS to account for EFT truncation uncertainties in the low-density regime.
 Our calculations show that proton drip is possible in all three cases, although the range of densities where high-density phases can coexist varies.
-We found the crust-core transition densities between $(0.062 - 0.088) \fmiq$.
-Near this crust-core boundary, the appearance of non-spherical nuclear shapes is expected to have a significant impact on the cluster composition; this cannot be studied in our current model and remains for future work.
+We found the crust-core transition densities between \mbox{$(0.062\!-\!
+0.088) \fmiq$}.
+Near this crust-core boundary, the appearance of nonspherical nuclear shapes is expected to have a significant impact on the cluster composition; this cannot be studied in our current model and remains for future work.
+However, for macroscopic thermodynamic properties like the EOS, previous studies have shown that the compressible liquid drop model is in good agreement with more sophisticated approaches to the finite-size modeling~\cite{Grams:2022ojr}.

 A great advantage of our neutron star crust and outer core EOS lies in the possibility to extend the 2D GP for the EOS and for EFT uncertainties to finite temperatures (see Ref.~\cite{Keller:2022crb}).
 In addition, the EFT truncation uncertainties discussed in this work can be combined with the (smaller) many-body uncertainties arising from the many-body perturbation theory expansion~\cite{Svensson:2025jde}.
 Finally, we will incorporate our consistent crust EOSs in future work in the astrophysics Bayesian inference framework using these chiral EFT results in the uniform phase~\cite{Rutherford:2024srk}.